PC Gaming Show set to showcase over 50 games

 — Official ATLUS West (@Atlus_West) June 8, 2020

-The show was originally intended to be aired on June 6 but was pushed back a week in support of the Black Lives Matter movement.
-In a statement on its official Twitter page, the company said that “in support of the movement, we are postponing the broadcast of this year’s PC Gaming Show by a week to Saturday, June 13.”
-PC Gamer joins companies such as EA and Steam, who also postponed their events in support
+The show was originally intended to be held on June 6 but was pushed back a week in support of the Black Lives Matter movement.
+PC Gamer joins companies such as EA and Steam, who also also postponed their events in support of the protests.

+Editor-in-chief of PC Gamer, Evan Lahti, has said that with this conference the company “wanted to deliver on the spectacle and level of production that gamers expect from gaming press conferences”.
+He also emphasised that it’s “not going to just show people a two-hour Zoom call with some video games in it.
+We want this to be a unique and fun moment for PC gaming”.